 Training Medium: Hybrid (Online and On-campus)

-Students taking enrollment for the MSEM program after the Fall 2018, will be able to complete some part of the coursework online through the Home2Homewood technology (coming soon).
-The technology is available for students in US and worldwide taking admission for MSEM at the JHU Whiting School of Engineering.
+Students taking enrollment for the MSEM program after Fall 2018, will be able to complete some part of the coursework online through the Home2Homewood technology (coming soon).
+The technology is available for students in the US and worldwide taking admission for MSEM at the JHU Whiting School of Engineering.

 Concentrations: All students must the thirteen concentrations in the MSEM program to complete the course.
-Depending on the requirements, the students may apply to change one or more concentrations or even enroll for additional concentrations outside this course program offered at the JHU campus.
+Depending on the requirements, the students may apply to change one or more concentrations or even enroll in additional concentrations outside this course program offered at the JHU campus.